NCCEFT Quarterly Meeting

 1:00 PM - Training ends

 This training is free to members, who will receive Continuing Education (CE) credit at no charge.
 This training is available to non-members for $10, and CE credit is available for an additional $25.
-Prepayment is made online through the website at the time of registration.
-Payments are not accepted at the door.
+All fees are prepaid online only.
+Refunds are available for prepaid registrations cancelled 48 hours in advance of the training.

 Psychologists: The Northern California Community for Emotionally Focused Therapy (NCCEFT) is approved by the CPA OPD to sponsor continuing professional education for psychologists in California.
 NCCEFT maintains responsibility for this program and its content.
 (Provider # NOR055)